janelia-cellmap/cellmap-segmentation-challenge/examples/README.md

 The `validation_time_limit` and `validation_batch_limit` parameters can be set in the configuration file used for training.
 These parameters are optional and can be set to `None` if there is no time or batch limit.

-For more detailed information, refer to the [training documentation](../docs/source/dataloader.rst).

 ## Predicting on test data
 The `predict_2D.py` and `predict_3D.py` scripts demonstrate how to use a trained model to make predictions on test data.
 The predictions are saved as Zarr-2 files in the specified output directory.
 The scripts use a configuration file to define model and other configurations required for making predictions, this file can be the same used for training the model.
 The scripts call the `predict` function with the path to this configuration file as an argument.
 For example, to predict on the test data using the 3D model from `train_3D.py`, you can do so directly by running the following command: